ervinp2002/yelp-dataset-analysis/README.md

 A *requirements.txt* file is included to install all necessary third-party libraries if you are not using conda for your Python environment.
-However, if you are using conda, the first cell in the notebook can be executed to install these libraries to your conda environment without the use of the *requirements.txt* file.
+However, if you are using conda, the second cell in the notebook can be executed to install these libraries to your conda environment without the use of the *requirements.txt* file.